-Brooch and Earring Set with Glass Beads, SWAROVSKI ELEMENTS, Seed Beads and Gemstone CabochonD16A
+Brooch and Earring Set with Glass Beads, Swarovski Crystal, Seed Beads and Gemstone CabochonD16A

 - While doing soutache embroidery, be careful to run through the soutache braid just in the groove

 Pick up 44 Toho beads with golden coating (size 15).
 Pull them to the middle of the thread and make a knot.
 Start beading using Fig. 1A as a guide.
 Run through the last row of beads for several times and pull the thread tightly.
 Put a rivoli inside the circle and continue beading with the other end of the thread (Fig. 2).
 Run through the last row of beads for several times and pull the thread tightly again.